-I strongly encourage for students to work on homework on their own since doing homework independently will reinforce and extend the knowledge of the material learned in class.
+There will be homework problems assigned on weekly base, which will not be graded since homework is not a part of your grade.
+However, I strongly encourage for students to work on homework on their own since doing homework independently will reinforce and extend the knowledge of the material learned in class.
 Students are also encouraged to work with your classmates.
-Should you have any trouble with the homework, ask the instructor for help during designated office hours.
+Should you have any trouble with the homework, ask TA and instructors for help during designated office hours.